Queen Sālote International Wharf Upgrade

 • Wharf reconstructions and extensions to cater for larger vessels

-• Construction of multiple new dolphins
+• Construction of four new berthing and mooring dolphins

 • General port improvements including paving, drainage, lighting, firefighting facilities